hossamegy/express-product-manager/README.md

    DATABASE_URL=mongodb://your-mongo-db-url
    PORT=3000
    ```
-      Replace your-mongo-db-url with your actual MongoDB connection string.
+   -Replace your-mongo-db-url with your actual MongoDB connection string.

    4.Start the application:

    ```bash
    npm start
    ```
-      The server will start and be available at http://127.0.0.1:3000.
+   -The server will start and be available at http://127.0.0.1:3000.